 In Figure (1), the output and the effect of the hidden and apparent variables of the questionnaire according to the previous results to evaluate the views of managers and accountants on the influence of organizational culture as well as the mediating role of intellectual, human, social and spiritual capitals on the implementation of systems Accounting information has been drawn in Iraq.
-As shown in this figure, organizational culture positively and significantly affects the implementation of accounting information systems.
+This figure shows that organizational culture positively and significantly affects the implementation of accounting information systems.
 Similarly, intellectual, human, social, and spiritual capital also positively and significantly affect the implementation of accounting information systems.